Spotted dusky salamander: Description

-Desmognathus conanti is a moderately stout salamander with a moderately keeled tail.
-It has several pairs of golden spots on the dorsum that may sometimes fuse to form a light dorsal stripe in adults.
+length at sexual maturity and is moderately stout with a moderately keeled tail.
+It is described as having a bright color pattern and colored stripe behind its eyes.
+It has several pairs of golden spots on the dorsum, which are larval spots often retained as adults that may sometimes fuse to form a light dorsal stripe in adults.
 The belly is light with dark flecks.
 It closely resembles D. fuscus and D. santeetlah, and is thus best distinguished from them by range.